Whistleblower Exposes the Real Puppet Masters Controlling the State Department and Plans for Gaza

 I'm anti-Hitler for whatever it's worth, just to be clear.

-poke at a allies prime minister, the UK, a true ally?
+poke at a a allies prime minister the uk a true ally um and two

-nonchalant attitude towards the slaughter of people, both in Dresden or comparing it to what's happening in Gaza is
+the nonchalant attitude towards like the slaughter of people both in dresden or in comparing it to what's happening in gaza is it's yeah

-i despise the uk and its prime minister and i'm totally happy to urinate on both but it should be from the perspective of what's good for the united states not what's good for another country like that's bonkers that's really
+I despise the UK and its prime minister, and I'm totally happy to urinate on both.
+But it should be from the perspective of what's good for the United States, not what's good for another country.

-yeah does anybody say anything about that like internally is there any effort
+Does anybody say anything about that?
+Like internally?
+Is there any effort

 diploma, you know, the chief diplomat in the country to which he's posted.